khaaba/NEHU-logo/README.md

 # NEHU-logo
-Created this logo four years ago.
-Wish others can improve it
+Created this logo about five years ago.
+Wish others can improve it.